Protorosaurus: Paleobiology

 Stomach contents of a specimen of Protorosaurus show the presence of numerous ovules of the locally common voltzialean conifer Ullmannia frumentaria, which was unexpected given its unspecialised dentiton of conical and unserrated teeth, which were assumed to represent a predatory lifestyle.
 Along with the coniferous ovules, several rounded pebbles were found in the body cavity, these may have functioned as gastroliths.

-Relationships
+Classification

 Protorosaurus has been suggested to be closely related to Czatkowiella from the Early Triassic of Poland, but the remains of Czatkowiella are fragmentary and mixed in with those of other reptiles, so it is possible that the taxon is a chimaera.
 In a comprehensive analysis of "Protorosauria" in 2021, Protorosaurus was consistently recovered as the earliest diverging member of Archosauromorpha.

 The cladogram below follows an analysis by Ezcurra (2016), and highlights the position of Protorosaurus among other early archosauromorph reptiles.